astro-atomium/astro-atomium.github.io/_posts/2020-09-17-Astronomers-capture-stellar-winds.md

 layout: post
 title: The first ATOMIUM result is out !
 subtitle: Astronomers capture stellar winds in unprecedented detail
-# cover-img: /assets/img/postcard_2020.jpeg
+cover-img: /assets/img/R-Aquilae.jpg
 thumbnail-img: /assets/img/postcard_2020.jpeg
 # share-img: /assets/img/postcard_2020.jpeg
 # tags: [Research News, Science, Engineering and Technology Group, Faculty of Science Department of Physics and Astronomy, Institute of Astronomy]
-# author: Sharon Smith and Barry Simpson
+author: Elisa Nelissen, Katrien Bollen
 ---

 Astronomers present an explanation for the mesmerising shapes of planetary nebulae.
 The discovery is based on an extraordinary set of observations of stellar winds around ageing stars.

 Contrary to common consensus, the team found that stellar winds are not spherical but have a shape similar to that of planetary nebulae.
 The team concludes that interaction with an accompanying star or exoplanet shapes both the stellar winds and planetary nebulae.
 The findings were published in *Science*.

+<a class="button" href="#interview">Watch the interview with Leen Decin</a>
 <figure>
     <img src="/assets/img/postcard_2020.jpeg"
          alt="ATOMIUM postcard">